Scottish Birds: Birds of Prey, Garden Birds & More

-The sea eagle is the largest bird of prey found in the British Isles and the fourth largest eagle found anywhere in the world.
-It was unfortunately hunted to extinction in the 1800s but has been successfully reintroduced in Scotland – to the west coast in the 1970s and to the east coast in 2007.
+The white-tailed eagle is the largest bird of prey found in the British Isles and the fourth largest eagle found anywhere in the world.
+This Schedule 1 species went extinct in the UK during the early 20th century, due to illegal killing, and the present population is descended from reintroduced birds – to the west coast in the 1970s and to the east coast in 2007.

 Eiders (& other Ducks)

 Scotland is also known for its winter concentrations of ducks and other related bird species.
 On Scotland’s shoreline, one notable sight is groups of eider ducks, which gather together in large groups close to shore in sandy bays, or strung out in long lines out beyond the breaking waves.

 Eiders eat coastal molluscs, and their diet has brought them into conflict with mussel farmers.

 Of Scotland’s grebe species, perhaps the most attractive is the Slavonian grebe, with its golden ear tufts.
 The Slavonian grebe looks very like the black-necked grebe in winter but has whiter cheeks which almost meet at the back of its neck.

 It has a distinctive trilling call.
 This species is on the Amber List for conservation due to the relatively small number of breeding pairs.

 The goshawk is another one of the majestic Scottish birds of prey.
 Sadly, these birds are still persecuted and their nests sometimes plundered.